reagan99/GaussianViewer/readme.md

 This extension would not have been possible without the incredible work of the team behind **[SuperSplat](https://playcanvas.com/supersplat/)**.
 We are immensely grateful for their open-source contribution to the 3D graphics community.

-This project was developed at the [Multimedia & Communication Systems Laboratory (MCSL)](http://mcsl.skku.edu/) at Sungkyunkwan University.

 ---

 ## ❤️ Sponsor